bluecmd/kube-service-tunnel/README.md

 Implementation: Using tunnels on ingressing traffic torward these IPs, tunnel the traffic to inside the pods.

+## Getting Started

+1. `kubectl create -f tunnel-router.yaml`
+2. Annotate a service with `cmd.nu/tunnel: $ip` where $ip is an IP that is routed towards your nodes.

+Done!
+You should now be able to access the pod normally through the tunnel'd IP.
+If your pod listens to `0.0.0.0`/`::0` everything should just work.

 ## Modes of Operation

 kube-service-tunnel preferred mode uses lwtunnels to avoid creating a massive